roura356a/csk/intl.en-US/User Guide for Kubernetes Clusters/Network/Ingress management/FAQ about Ingresses.md

 metadata:
   name: xxxx
   annotations:
     # Note: You must specify the backend protocol as HTTPS to enable ingress-nginx to forward requests to HTTPS Services at the backend.
     nginx.ingress.kubernetes.io/backend-protocol: "HTTPS"
 ```

-## Does Ingress pass client IP addresses at Layer 7?
+## Do Ingresses pass client IP addresses at Layer 7?

 By default, ingress-nginx adds the X-Forward-For and X-Real-IP header fields to carry client IP address.
 However, if the X-Forward-For and X-Real-IP header fields are already added to the request by a client, the backend server cannot obtain the client IP address.